dapr/quickstarts/2.hello-kubernetes/README.md

 Once you have a cluster, follow the steps below to deploy Dapr to it.
 For more details, look [here](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-on-a-kubernetes-cluster)

+> Please note, that using the CLI does not support non-default namespaces.
+> If you need a non-default namespace, Helm has to be used (see below).

 ```
 $ dapr init --kubernetes
 ℹ️  Note: this installation is recommended for testing purposes.
 For production environments, please use Helm